localstack/docs/content/en/user-guide/aws/sns/index.md

    --message file://message.txt
 {{< /command >}}

-### Subscribing to SNS topic and setting subscription attributes
+### Subscribing to SNS topics and setting subscription attributes

 You can subscribe to the SNS topic using the [`Subscribe`](https://docs.aws.amazon.com/sns/latest/api/API_Subscribe.html) API.
 Run the following command to subscribe to the SNS topic: